CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL05.md

 ## Lab Objectives:

-In this lab you will perform:
+In this lab, you will perform:

 +   Create a new migration project for migrating data from MySQL to Azure Database for MySQL.
 +   Configure source and target servers for the migration.